 Deltech is a Corporate Member of the American Ceramic Society.

 Our founder and CEO, Calvin L. Stevenson, was one of the recipients of the 1998 Distinguished Alumni Awards from Montana Tech.
-In his honor, the Stevenson family established the Calvin L. Stevenson Annual Scholarship to the Dept of Metallurgical and Materials Engineering at Tech.
+In his honor, the Stevenson family established the Calvin L. Stevenson Endowed Scholarship to the Dept of Metallurgical and Materials Engineering at Tech.

 Deltech has donated furnaces to Montana Tech, Missouri S&T at Rolla, and the Universidad de la Republica in Uruguay.